 MP for Stroud

-Dr Simon Opher is the Labour and Co-operative MP for Stroud, elected in July 2024.
-He has served on the committee for the Terminally Ill Adults (End of Life) Bill in 2025, reflecting involvement in care and end-of-life policy.
+Dr Simon Opher is the Labour and Co-operative MP for Stroud, elected in 2024.
+He has served as a backbench MP and participated in the Committee for the Terminally Ill Adults (End of Life) Bill in 2025.

-Declared financial interests total 11, including earnings from employment and ad hoc payments, other earnings, gifts and hospitality from UK sources, and visits outside the UK.
+He has declared 12 financial interests, including multiple entries for employment and earnings, miscellaneous interests, gifts/benefits and hospitality from UK sources, and visits outside the UK.

 Generated 21 February 2026